Best Military Personal Loans in 2026

 Best for: Military personal loans for excellent credit – LightStream

 Military members with excellent credit can qualify for some of the lowest rates on the market with LightStream.
 You can borrow up to Not specified without paying any upfront fees, making LightStream a good choice for a large expense.
-What’s more, LightStream may send you $100 if you’re not satisfied with your loan experience.
+If you do happen to find a lower rate, LightStream may beat it through its Rate Beat Program.

 Note that LightStream only approves borrowers with good to excellent credit, you can’t prequalify to see if you’re eligible.